PetrochukM/HParams/README.md

 })
 ```

-With this approach, this configuration file will make it clear which hyperparameters are set and
+With this approach, this configuration file will make it clear which (hyper)parameters are set and
 where.
 This improves overall readability of the configuration file.

-Also, since the configuration
-file is written in Python, you can use variables, lambdas, etc to further modularize the
+Last but not least, the configuration file is written in Python, you can use variables, lambdas, etc
-configuration file.
+to further modularize.

 ### Configuring via the command line